Running Network Simulations with BMTK#

 The following guides and tutorials for setting up and running simulations across a wide variety of different computing environments.

-Guides, tips and tricks for running bmtk using high-performance computing resources with Message Passing Interface (MPI).
+Guides, tips and tricks for running bmtk using high-performance computing (HPC) resources with Message Passing Interface (MPI).
 Including tips for installing MPI, running on slurm, and using singularity container.

 The Neuroscience Gateway is a tool for neuroscientists to access HPC resources for free.
 Guide shows how to use BMTK with the NSG web and API interface to build networks and run large simulations.